fuzc4t4/dotfiles/README.md

 Inspired by parrot and archlabs default dotfiles.
 By default this script will setup your hostname as transient and randomize your mac address every reboot.
 Firefox ESR profile 'wildy' includes bookmarks from CSI Linux for OSINT investigations, custom cascade chrome css style, betterfox user.js integration and browser extensions to facilitate pentesting web apps.
+NvChad can be installed via install.sh but VsCodium config is given as well.
+VsCodium has to be independently installed as for now.
 Only Arch, openSUSE Tumbleweed and Debian Testing are being supported as for now.

 ## Usage